AA VISITING SCHOOL ROTTERDAM

 With a cocktail of famous architecture offices, benevolent institutions, intelligent think tanks, and abundant municipal infrastructure and resources, Rotterdam is subjected to a deluge of good intentions, contributing to the never-ending project – launched after the city’s near total destruction in the war – of establishing urban vibrancy.
 Recent acclaim for Rotterdam in the international press hints that it might just be starting to work.
 But the city’s accumulation of architectural icons, would-be icons, and different generations of ambitious urban thinking has had the paradoxical effect of flattening the experience of the city: its core ends up looking and feeling very normal.

-The focus of the AA Visiting School workshop will be this core – and the notion of the urban core generally.
+The focus of the AA Visiting School workshop will be this core.
 This is also the focus of official municipal attempts at invigoration.
 Over two weeks of intensive critical fieldwork we will ask: are they looking in the right place for action when they look at the core?
 What exactly are we looking at?
 And how do we even look properly, as architects?

 A group project to identify, map, and analyze the inner workings of Rotterdam’s core(s)